hofstra/itinerary/docs/abstraction.md

 `currentEvent` is a JavaScript function that takes the following parameters:

-* `itineraryIndex`: `currentEvent` will highlight the specified event in the timeline and "light it up" on the map, and is callable from any context: The prev/next step arrows, the event in the tabular data, etc. This is the index of the event in the Itinerary sequence, which will match the events loaded via JSON or Jekyll.
+* `itineraryIndex`: `currentEvent` will highlight the specified event in the timeline and "light it up" on the map, and is callable from any context: The prev/next step arrows, the event in the tabular data, etc. This is the index of the specified event in the Itinerary sequence, which will match the events loaded via JSON or Jekyll.
 * `parishPolygons`: The array of polygons that were loaded and rendered at the onset, so we can light up the corresponding region.
 The reference should be changed to "Regions."
 * `itineraryData`: The array of Itinerary events (entries) loaded from JSON.
 * `locationMarkers`: The array of location markers loaded and rendered on the map at the onset.
 Note that only 1 pin will be rendered for each identically named location.